 Depression with psychotic features is when someone experiences both depression and psychosis.
-Psychosis refers to a disconnection from reality and may include symptoms such as hallucinations or delusions.
+Psychosis refers to a disconnection from reality.

 Major depression with psychotic features is also sometimes referred to as psychotic depression.
 It is a grave illness characterized by a combination of unipolar major depressive symptoms and psychosis.

 Some estimates suggest that